-CSR is aimed at assisting the employees, and the customers opt for healthier lifestyle and make Marks and Spencer a company to be reckoned with.
-All the key points of this plan should be completed by 2012 thought its implementation is extremely expensive; its cost is estimated as £200 million (Bowers, 2007).
-These calculations do not include the extensive marketing program required to make the mentioned plan A successful (Bowers, 2007).
+All the key points of this plan should be completed by 2012 thought its implementation is extremely expensive; its cost is estimated as £200 millions.
+These calculations do not include the extensive marketing program required to make the mentioned plan A successful.
 This strategy appeared to be represented at the time when British retail industry was in recession and the stock value of the company has been going down because of the worst in the history holiday season.

 Stuart Rose has made a decision to retain the prices for company's products, and thus the plan is doubted to be infused.
 To his point of view, Marks and Spencer should convenience the buyer that the prices did not become more expensive, and everybody is welcome to visit their stores to settle all doubts.
 However, this point of view is ambiguous.
-To implement the plan A, the supervisors should forecast the impact of price drop.
-Finally, Marks and Spencer is a commercial organization with business interests, and its aim is to comply with shareholders equity.
+To implement the plan A, the supervisors should forecast the impact of price drop, and how corporate social responsibility can become fulfilled in this aspect.
+Finally, Marks and Spencer is a commercial organization with business interests and its aim is to comply with shareholders equity.
 Yet, despite of financial issue, the plan still remains an integral part of the company's prime concern.

 It seems that the cost of the plan will make up for all the expectations as it has been evaluated by the company.
 To be more precise, the company ensures itself that the plan has no lack of strength, and its implementation is a feasible task.
 Owning to the anniversary of the plan implementation, the company has issued a report that says that it shifts all expectations due to positive developments of its major aspects.
 The main elements of the plan are the following: climate change, waste, sustainable raw materials, fair partner and health.
 These five components underline its main concept.
 Marks and Spencer has achieved a public recognition thanks to the positive influence made on climate change research.
 The emission of carbon dioxide has been reduced by several thousand tons; it makes this fact a tremendous achievement in the environmental protection.

-It is well known fact that when the customer purchases some product in a store, they get the wrapping paper free, and in the UK and Ireland, the company discourages the trend of using bags or wrapping paper by charging a particular amount for them.
+It is well known fact that when the customer purchases some product in a store, he/she gets the wrapping paper free, and in UK and Ireland, the company discourages the trend of using bags or wrapping paper by charging a particular amount for them.
 Thus, the waste associated with them has drastically been cut down.
 The profit gained was invested to local charity organizations that cater the local environmental initiatives.
 Another venture of the same line has been launched in the southwest England, and if the previous experience happens to be fruitful, many other stores would take over this example.

 An approach to CSR is becoming widely accepted in community-based development projects, such as the Shell Foundation's involvement in the Flower valley, South Africa.
-Here they have set up an Early Learning Centre to help educate the community's children, as well as to develop new skills for the adults (Maignan et al., 1999, p.
+Here they have set up an Early Learning Centre to help educate the community's children, as well as to develop new skills for the adults (Maignan, et al. 1999, p.
 458).